-InCharge Debt Solutions claims to reduce consumer debt 90% faster (3-5 years) with their consolidation program.
+InCharge Debt Solutions claims to reduce consumer debt 90 percent faster (three to five years) with their consolidation program.
 Not only do they consolidate your debts and get you a lower interest rate, but their counseling program also teaches people techniques for budgeting, saving, and achieving future financial success.
 Actual interest rates are unknown.

 - Low upfront fees